rb12345/gnuplot_i/README.md

 gnuplot C interface library
 ===========================

-This is a modification of the gnuplot_i library by Nicolas Devillard, with the following enhancements:
+This is a modification of the gnuplot_i library by Nicolas Devillard, which enables developers to create gnuplots from their C programs.
+It features the following enhancements:

 * 3D plots, using `gnuplot_splot(handle, x, y, z, n, "title")`.
 * Setting z-axis labels with `gnuplot_set_zlabel(handle, "z-axis label")`.